microsoft/FluidFramework/packages/dds/SchemaVersioning.md

 -   op format (for trailing ops: both the runtime and DDS specific parts).
 -   application data formats (how the application encodes its data in the DDS).

-Collectively all of these formats will be refereed to as "document schema".
+Collectively all of these formats will be referred to as "document schema".

 This document makes the following assumptions which relate to use of these schema: